Bariatric Surgery Pre-Op Diet GuideRon Elli, Ph.D.2023-09-18T17:31:40+00:00

 Discontinue birth control and FEMALE supplemental hormones (IUD’S & IMPLANTS ARE TOTALLY SAFE and do not need to be removed).

 Some medications may need to be discontinued before surgery depending on the instructions of your SURGEON.

 Specific medications to STOP: Coumadin, ANY ANTICOAGULANTS, OR BLOOD THINNERS Plavix, Aspirin, Ibuprofen, Motrin, Advil, Nuprin, Aleve or any other nonsteroidal anti-inflammatory medication. *Remember this also includes baby aspirin and most arthritis medications.
 As these can cause stomach irritation and possible more bleeding postoperatively.

-If there are any medications you need to stay on, talk directly with your nutritionist to get okay from your surgeon.
+If there are any medications you need to stay on, talk directly with our surgeon liaison.

 For Diabetes Patients

 May continue to take medication up to the day of surgery.
 Be mindful, medications and amounts may change due to diet and weight loss change prior to surgery.

 MUST consult with their doctors about medication use.

 MUST check sugar levels at home.
 If sugar is above 150 call your primary care physician immediately.

 2 Days Prior to Surgery – Begin Clear Liquid Diet